 Whoever is elected as the new Federal Government needs to help end Tasmania’s housing crisis.
 Building much-needed social housing provides both an economic boost and a public good.
 All Tasmanians need a safe and affordable home – to prevent homelessness, limit the risk of virus transmission in overcrowded dwellings, and reduce the stress on renting families and homelessness services.

-Shelter Tas is joining our national peaks to call for housing and homelessness actions, including those listed below.
+Shelter Tas is joining our national peaks to call for action on housing and homelessness.
 We note some positive policies for systemic improvements and assistance for lower income home purchasers have been announced (see below), and we still hope to see policies from all parties that will ensure all renters and owners in Tasmania can afford to have the homes they need.